w3c/wot-binding-templates/registry-requirements.md

   - Examples
 - <a name="req-docs">Req-Docs</a>: DISCUSS: What are the required (machine-readable) documents provided on the side?
   - See https://github.com/w3c/wot-binding-templates/issues/404
-- <a name="req-confl">Req-Confl</a>: The binding entry SHOULD NOT conflict with other entries in the registry by redefining the same concepts such as redefining the URI Scheme, the vocabulary terms or the default assignments.
-If the previously stable binding is being improved upon by the same organization, that previous binding MUST be deprecated once the new one reaches the **stable** status.
+- <a name="req-confl">Req-Confl</a>: The binding entry SHOULD NOT conflict with other entries in the registry, such as its other versions or its dependents, by redefining the same concepts, such as redefining the URI Scheme, the vocabulary terms, or the default assignments.
+If a previously stable binding is being improved upon by the same organization, that previous binding MUST be deprecated once the new one reaches the **stable** status.
+- <a name="req-redef">Req-Redef</a>: The namespace (prefix and its values) defined in a binding SHALL NOT be redefined or extended in any other binding, e.g., `cov:method` values shall not be extended in LWM2M and `cov:newTerm` shall not be added in LWM2M binding.
+- <a name="req-deps">Req-Deps</a>: If parts of the entry require the existence of another binding, i.e., has dependencies, the dependency MUST first be submitted as a separate entry.
+For example, before LWM2M can be submitted, the CoAP Binding must exist.